The start and finish locations for are inRotary Peace Park. An out and back along the Yukon River has been included (as per 2015).

 The race begins and ends in Rotary Peace Park.
 For much of the course, you will be running along side of (or above) the Yukon River or one of a few small pothole lakes.
 The trail, though well used, is worn so watch out for tree roots in many spots.
 There is significant elevation gain and loss all along the trail (see map).

-The course is divided into four legs, ranging in length from 7.6 to 13.6km.
+The course is divided into four legs, ranging in length from 8 to 13 km.
 The marathon and relay routes consist of all four legs.
 The half-marathon consists of legs 1 and 4.

-The trail is well-marked with permanent trail markers (with Yukon River Trail Marathon logo), orange pin markers and spray paint.
+The trail is well-marked with flagging tape (usually pink), orange pin markers and spray paint.

 Volunteers are posted at key points to ensure runners remain on course.